Published on August 7th, 2012 | by Farideh Farhi5

 …now taking [Iran’s file] out of the Security Council is a complex and costly affair.
 In effect, we have endured the biggest harm in the areas of development and national power.
 We may have not benefited much on the whole in terms of national security either.
 The foundation of security is not feeling apprehensive.
 In the past 6 years, the feeling of apprehension has not been reduced.

 Rowhani does not challenge Iran’s nuclear posture.
 He is a committed member of the Islamic Republic and supporter of its nuclear program in the face of what he considers to be unremitting hostility.

 His criticism is quite different than the criticism of those — mostly among the Iranian Diaspora — who have challenged the utility of Iran’s nuclear program or the objectives of Iran’s rulers.

 His charge is much more ordinary and damning: the subsequent nuclear teams made key mistakes, miscalculated and politicized the nuclear dossier in order to enhance their domestic standing and, in so doing, harmed the interests of the Islamic Republic.

 Given the fact that, according to Rowhani, none of the nuclear decisions made in Iran could be made without Khamenei’s endorsement, this book is also a devastating critique of the latter’s endorsement of the clumsy way Iran has negotiated with the West.

-Rowhani may be right or wrong in arguing that Iran’s condition would have been different with better Iranian negotiators, a better understanding of Iran’s predicament and limitations in finding allies, and better diplomacy.
+Rowhani may be right or wrong in arguing that Iran’s situation would have been different with better Iranian negotiators, a better understanding of Iran’s predicament and its limitations in finding allies, and better diplomacy.
 After all, the American and European posture of no enrichment in Iran has persisted with or without Rowhani.